skillrecordings/egghead-next/README.md

 ## 1. System-level stuff.

-For the basic stuff like Homebrew, Node, Yarn, etc., run `bin/validate` to ensure you have the base requirements.
+For the basic stuff like Homebrew, Node, pnpm, etc., run `bin/validate` to ensure you have the base requirements.
 It will help you install anything that's missing.

 ## 2. Vercel & Develoment Environment Variables